ooki/dnd_auction_game/README.md

 - **`states`** (`dict`): All agents' current state.
 Key: `agent_id`, Value: `{"gold": int, "points": int}`.
   - Access your own state: `states[agent_id]`
   - Iterate over opponents by skipping your own `agent_id`.
+  - The raw round payload also includes `team_names`, a mapping from `agent_id` to the public team name shown on the leaderboard.
+Player IDs are never sent to clients.

 - **`auctions`** (`dict`): Auctions available this round.
 Key: `auction_id`, Value: `{"die": int, "num": int, "bonus": int}`.
   - `die`: Size of the die (2, 3, 4, 6, 8, 10, 12, or 20).